 If you consider shopping a hobby, you probably spend too much.
 Fishing, hiking, painting, billiards-those are hobbies.
 Shopping, not so much.
-At least, if you want to hold onto your money.

 8. RETAIL THERAPY

 Beware of shopping just to make yourself feel better.
 It's a fleeting pleasure that can be extremely expensive.
-Better to work on the problem than end up with another problem.

 9. RAIDING RETIREMENT SAVINGS